ABS MOC Requirements

 - For easy reference, print this one-page MOC Summary (pdf).
 Or for a broader overview, view our MOC Slide Presentation (pdf).

-- After the end of a three-year MOC cycle, you will be contacted and asked to complete the MOC Status Form, a brief online form, for Parts 1, 2 and 4.
-The form must be submitted by December 31.
+- At the end of a three-year cycle (Dec.
+31), you will be contacted and asked to complete the MOC Status Form, a brief online form, for Parts 1, 2 and 4.
+The form must be submitted by March 1.

 - Make sure we can reach you!
 Keep your contact information up to date through My Records/My Account.

-- The form will be posted on your MOC Timeline (login required).
+- The form will be posted on your MOC Timeline.
 You will be asked to:

 - Provide information about your state medical license.